 A user may store identification information (ID) in four ID locations.
-The ID locations are mapped in [0x2000 : 0x2003].
+The ID locations are mapped in [0x2000: 0x2003].
 It is recommended that the user use only the seven Least Significant bits (LSb) of each ID location.
-Locations read out normally, even after code protection.
-The ID locations read out in an unscrambled fashion after code protection is enabled.
+The ID locations read out normally, even after code protection is enabled.
 It is recommended that ID location is written as "xx xxxx xbbb bbbb" where 'bbb bbbb' is ID information.

-The 14 bits may be programmed, but only the LSbs are displayed by $MPLAB^{\textcircled{R}}$ IDE. xxxx's are "don't care" bits as they won't be read by MPLAB IDE.
+The 14 bits may be programmed, but only the LSb's are displayed by MPLAB® IDE. xxxx's are "don't care" bits as they won't be read by MPLAB® IDE.